nikhilnayak98/blog/index.markdown

 Automating my existence is what I strive for.
 I m interested in Machine Learning and AI the most.
 This is the sole reason for most of the coding and tinkering I do.
 The rest is for helping out friends, and sometimes just for fun :).

 In my spare time you can find me building some or the other thing on the computer.
 I've done a lot of interesting projects over the past years.
-Head over to the blog section to check out my exploits.
+Head over to the repos section to check out my exploits.

 Here's a little TensorFlow Python code that makes up some data in two dimensions, and then fits a line to it .